 Accessibility

 King’s is taking steps to identify and remove barriers to access on campus.
-This work ranges from critical updates to campus infrastructure, to policies, programs, practices and the delivery of services.
+This work ranges from critical infrastructure, to policies, to programs, practices and the delivery of services.

 Frequently Asked Questions

-How do I set up accessibility accommodations for my classes?
+How do I set up accessibility accommodations for my FYP classes?

 For upper-year students requesting academic accommodations and for all students requesting accommodation in the case of long-term illness, please contact the Student Accessibility Centre, (located on Dalhousie’s campus).
 The Accessibility Centre will then inform the instructors for each of the student’s classes, about their particular academic needs.